qianqing-wanggg/Image2Block/README.md

 ## Overview

-This repository provides workflows for analyzing masonry walls under shear-compression loading using limit analysis and pushover analysis.
+This repository provides image-based pipelines for analyzing masonry walls under shear-compression loading using limit analysis and pushover analysis.
 Models are derived from binary images of wall structures.

 The modeling method is optimization-based rigid block modeling.
 Please refer to these publications for detailed explanation: